middlesex cricket

 Eight teams in total feature in Division Two.
-Middlesex are joined by Derbyshire, Glamorgan, Gloucestershire, Kent, Lancashire, Leicestershire and Northamptonshire.
+Middlesex are joined by Derbyshire, Durham, Gloucestershire, Kent, Lancashire, Northamptonshire and Worcestershire.

 Don’t miss this opportunity to watch the county cricket at the famous Home of Cricket for the last time this season.
 And be sure to visit the MCC Museum as part of your visit, the world’s oldest sporting museum housing an unrivalled collection of cricketing art and memorabilia.
 Click ‘Gallery’ on the museum’s website for a preview.
 Entry is free with a matchday ticket.